-People with intellectual and developmental disabilities (ID/DD) are much more likely to have encounters with law enforcement and first responders, yet are also more likely to have communication difficulties that can lead to misunderstandings, sometimes with tragic consequences.
-Following the death of Ethan Saylor in 2013, discussed below, NDSS played a key role in the passage of the a law enforcement training bill in Maryland, and has been working with other stakeholders and the US Department of Justice (DOJ) Community Relations Service to develop the new DOJ Intellectual & Developmental Disabilities Awareness Training for Law Enforcement.
+People with intellectual and developmental disabilities (I/DD) are much more likely to have encounters with law enforcement and first responders, yet are also more likely to have communication difficulties that can lead to misunderstandings, sometimes with tragic consequences.
+Following the death of Ethan Saylor in 2013, discussed below, NDSS played a key role in the passage of the law enforcement training bill in Maryland and has been working with other stakeholders and the US Department of Justice (DOJ) Community Relations Service to develop the new DOJ Intellectual & Developmental Disabilities Awareness Training for Law Enforcement.
+NDSS is continuing to advance legislation and training opportunities similar to Maryland’s across the US.

 Ethan Saylor Alliance

-The death of Ethan Saylor in Maryland spurred action at the local and state levels to review and develop state-of-the-art training programs, develop community and relationship-building efforts and, most importantly, include self-advocate educators in these pieces of training across all sectors.
+The death of Ethan Saylor in Maryland spurred action at the local and state levels to review and develop state-of-the-art training programs, develop community and relationship-building efforts, and, most importantly, include self-advocate educators in these pieces of training across all sectors.
 On September 17, 2013, Maryland Governor Martin O’Malley issued an executive order establishing a new commission, the Effective Community Inclusion of Individuals with Intellectual and Developmental Disabilities.
 This Commission was tasked with evaluating the current training received by people that interact with the disability community and developing and issuing recommendations about the types of training standards the state should adopt to educate individuals in positions of authority, particularly those in public sector positions.
-This Commission was chaired by Dr. Tim Shriver, Chairman of Special Olympics, and included Sara Weir of NDSS.
+This Commission was chaired by Dr. Tim Shriver, Chairman of Special Olympics, and included former President and CEO of NDSS,.
 The Commission’s final report was issued in December 2015.

-In February 2015, a bill (SB 853) was introduced in the Maryland State Senate to establish a training program for Maryland law enforcement named for Ethan Saylor.
-The bill passed in May 2015, establishing the Ethan Saylor Alliance for Self-Advocates as Educators in the Maryland Department of Disabilities with the goal of increasing training for members of law enforcement regarding the needs of those with developmental and intellectual disabilities.
+In February 2015, a bill (SB 853) was introduced in the Maryland State Senate to establish a training program for Maryland law enforcement named in honor of Ethan Saylor.
+The bill passed in May 2015, establishing the Ethan Saylor Alliance for Self-Advocates as Educators in the Maryland Department of Disabilities to increase training for members of law enforcement regarding the needs of those with developmental and intellectual disabilities.
 A key focus of the Saylor Alliance is having self-advocates take a central role in the delivery of the training.

 Law Enforcement Training Toolkit

-NDSS played a key role in the passage of the Saylor Alliance bill in Maryland and has developed this toolkit to assist those who wish to bring a bill to their state legislature regarding law enforcement training related to the needs of people with developmental and intellectual disabilities.
+NDSS played a key role in the passage of the Saylor Alliance bill in Maryland and has developed this toolkit to assist those who wish to bring a bill to their state legislature regarding law enforcement training related to the needs of people with intellectual and developmental disabilities.

 Sample Testimony in Support of State Law Enforcement Training Bill